Jordan Jones is from Blythewood, South Carolina, and earned a bachelor’s degree in

 Haley Cave is from Neeses, South Carolina.
 Before starting pharmacy school, she graduated

-from UofSC-Aiken where she received her B.S. in chemistry with a concentration in
+from UofSC-Aiken where she received her bachelor’s degree in chemistry with a concentration

-is involved in various organizations at the UofSC College of Pharmacy, including
+Haley is involved in various organizations at the UofSC College of Pharmacy, including

-the American Pharmacy Association (APhA), Christian Pharmacists Fellowship International
+the American Pharmacy Association, Christian Pharmacists Fellowship International,

-and community labs.
+and Phi Lambda Sigma.
 Haley also interns at Nephron Pharmaceuticals Corporation in

 the formulation department.
 Her extracurricular involvement throughout high school,

 undergraduate, and pharmacy school has helped her to always strive to improve her

 James grew up in Holtsville, New York, a quiet town on Long Island.
 From a young age

 he was interested in science and biology.
-His interests lead him to pursue a B.S.
+His interests lead him to pursue a bachelor’s

-in Biology at Stony Brook University.
-After 4 years of studying and earning
+degree in biology at Stony Brook University.
+After four years of studying and earning

-his degree, James set his sights on Pharmacy School.
+his degree, James set his sights on pharmacy school.
 After touring a few different

 schools, he decided that the University of South Carolina was the best fit for him.

 James is inspired by his late grandfather who stood by him every step of the way.

 His grandfather passed on incredible wisdom and served as a great role model for James.

 James is interested in clinical pharmacology with a focus on oncology.
-He hopes to one day work for a
+He has also

-Alexis is a third-year pharmacy student from Charlotte, North Carolina who completed
+Alexis is a fourth-year pharmacy student from Charlotte, North Carolina who completed

-her Bachelors in Pharmaceutical Sciences at The Ohio State University.
+her bachelor’s degree in pharmaceutical sciences at The Ohio State University.
 During

 her time at Ohio State she was involved in various organizations that helped her to

 begin exploring and defining her own leadership style.
 To continue her growth at the

 University of South Carolina she is a part of our various student organizations and

-holds positions

-locally and nationally.
+holds positions both locally and nationally.
 Additionally, she has worked on various

-research projects which have allowed her to enhance project management skills and mentoring others.
+research projects which have allowed her to enhance her project management and communication

 Through her internships at Leaderboard Branding and Nephron Pharmaceuticals Corporation,